GreggBzz/snmp-interface-poll/README.md

 This is an enhanced SNMP network interface collector that provides:

 * Faster, threaded collection, addressing [this issue.](https://github.com/BrightcoveOS/Diamond/issues/263)
-* Seperation of the discovery and polling phases to improve performance.
+* Separation of the discovery and polling phases to improve performance.
 * Discovery and collection of CPU metrics for Cisco and Cisco IOS-XE devices.
 * Discovery and collection of VLAN and Port Channel interfaces.